 - Travel Jeans: Unlike regular jeans, travel jeans are designed specifically to solve travel-related woes.
 One of my personal woes is the lack of pockets on women’s jeans.
 My favorite travel jeans, made by Aviator USA, have 6 HUGE POCKETS.
 And 2 of them are zipped and hidden inside other pockets, for extra pickpocket protection – crucial in any European country.
 Jeremy and I each have several pairs of Aviator USA jeans.
 They’re super stretchy and buttery soft, dry quickly in the rain or when wet, and keep our legs warm when it’s cold out.
 They’re cozy enough to wear on a plane, stretchy enough to accommodate 2-3 extra layers of clothing (and that 5 extra pounds of holiday weight I always seem to bring back home with me), and they’re super cute!
 We’re both obsessed.
 You can get a pair of men’s or women’s jeans on the Aviator USA website.

-- Water-Resistant Pants: As a solid size 14 Amazonian sized woman, I have yet to find snow pants that actually fit.
-So instead, I layer up with these super cute water-resistant pants on top of a pair of lined leggings and my wool base layer.
+- Water-Resistant Pants: As a solid size 16-20 (depending on the day/brand) very tall, generally Amazonian-sized woman, I have yet to find snow pants that actually fit.
+So instead, I layer up with these super cute water-resistant pants on top of a pair of lined leggings and/or my wool base layer leggings.
 These pants are made of the same material as my hiking pants, except they’re cute enough to wear every day without looking like I’m going hiking.
 They dry off in a few minutes, even after spending hours falling over repeatedly in waist-deep snow (I speak from clumsy experience) and will keep you warm and dry when properly layered.

-- Warm Lined Leggings: I throw a pair of these on over my base layer pants whenever I need an extra layer of cold, like in the Arctic tundra or when temperatures are hovering around 0.
-I have two pairs: cozy fleece-lined leggings and insulating merino wool leggings.
-Sometimes I wear these over my base layer leggings and call it a day, because I love wearing leggings as pants.
-If I’m doing winter sports or other outdoor adventures, I also layer water-resistant pants on over top and stay warm and dry all day!
+- Warm Lined Leggings: I have two pairs of warm lined leggings: cozy fleece-lined leggings and insulating merino wool leggings.
+If it’s in the 30s or 40s I wear these and call it a day, because I love wearing leggings as pants.
+If it’s below 30 or I’m doing winter sports or other outdoor adventures, I also layer water-resistant pants on over top to stay warm and dry all day!

-- Cute Skirt: Just to add variety to my very minimal clothing options, I bring a cute skirt (this one) that I can wear with my t-shirts, button-down shirts, or sweaters.
-I wear leggings or lined tights underneath to keep my legs warm, and a little belt to dress it up.
-Then I layer wool socks and my Gobi Boots on top and feel freakin’ adorable all day long.
+- Cute Skirt or Dress: Just to add variety to my very minimal clothing options, I bring a cute skirt (something like this one) that I can wear with a tucked t-shirts, button-down shirts, or sweater.
+I wear leggings or lined tights underneath to keep my legs warm, and if I’m feelin’ fancy I’ll add a little belt to dress it up.
+Then I layer wool socks and boots on top and feel cute all day long.

 - Warm Lounge Pants: Our need for cozy, warm comfort in the cold extends to relaxing in a hostel lounge and even sleeping.
 So we each bring a cozy pair of warm sweatpants made from – you guessed it – merino wool!